-Justin Pettigrew enters into his second year as head baseball coach at Southern Arkansas University after being promoted from associate head coach following the conclusion of the 2016 season.
+Justin Pettigrew enters into his third year as head baseball coach at Southern Arkansas University after being promoted from associate head coach following the conclusion of the 2016 season.

 In his first season as head coach in 2017, Pettigrew was named the Great American Conference’s Coach of the Year as he continued the storied winning tradition of the Mulerider Baseball program.
 In doing so, Pettigrew led the team to its fourth GAC Regular Season championship in six years after posting an impressive 28-5 record in league play.